lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 #### Upper limit page numbers

 These are only slightly more complicated.
-We want to grab everything above <code>.TotalPages - $max_links</code>.
+We want to identify all page numbers above <code>.TotalPages - $max_links</code>.

 {{< highlight html >}}
 <!-- If the current loop page is greater than total pages minus $max_links -->